 This is a request to rezone ±55.3 acres from A-1, Agricultural, and R-4, Suburban Residential, to PMR, Planned Mixed Residential, to allow for the development of up to 127 age-restricted adult residential units, to include a mixture of single-family detached and single-family attached (townhouse) dwellings with conservation/park area, and associated waivers and modifications.
 The subject property is currently owned by Benedictine Sisters of Virginia, Inc. and is located at the northeast quadrant of the intersection of Linton Hall Road and Sudley Manor Drive, and adjacent to Broad Run to the southeast.

-It is the recommendation of staff that the Planning Commission recommend approval of Rezoning #REZ2020-00016, Benedictine Sisters Property, subject to the proffers dated March 3, 2021.
+It is the recommendation of the Planning Commission and staff that the Board of County Supervisors approve Rezoning #REZ2020-00016, Benedictine Sisters Property, subject to the proffers dated March 31, 2021.

 BACKGROUND